ROCm/rocAL/tests/python_api/README.md

 ## External source reader test:

 This test runs a pipeline making use of the external source reader in 3 different modes.
+It uses coco2017 images by default.
 * Mode 0 - Filename
 * Mode 1 - Raw compressed images
 * Mode 2 - JPEG reader with OpenCV